Skip to main content

 1985 - Normal Heights Fire

 Heavy brush in the canyons and around the houses on the canyon rim propelled the fire.
 A force of some 400 firefighters and 98 rigs fought the fire.
 Firefighters from virtually every city and rural fire district in the county rushed to San Diego to help, including teams of federal firefighters from North Island and Miramar Naval Air Stations.
 The San Diego Fire Department called in 40 off-duty firefighters.
-Reinforcements came from Ventura, Imperial, Riverside and Orange Counties.
+Reinforcements came from Ventura, Imperial, Riverside and Orange counties.
 By evening, two air tankers arrived from Ventura County.

 By evening, the fire zone was more than a mile long and a half mile wide.
 It was bounded by Interstate 805, Camino del Rio South, Copley Avenue and 35th Street.

-The Normal Heights fire pushed the City of San Diego to establish several initiatives including a weed and brush abatement program, an educational campaign for canyon rim residents and a plan to improve water pressure in the mid-city area.
+The Normal Heights Fire pushed the City of San Diego to establish several initiatives, including a weed and brush abatement program, an educational campaign for canyon rim residents and a plan to improve water pressure in the mid-city area.